Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 Anxiety, panic attacks, and hyperventilation are common in many people.
 The generalized problem happens when you face stress, such as work and school.
 It can also start with a fear caused by anything that harmed you as a child, and now you face the same problem.

-Apprehension can happen anytime and feels like intense fear with symptoms of chest pain and difficulty breathing.
-Hyperventilating (overbreathing) is a common occurrence.
-The more shallow the breath, it affects the oxygen and carbon dioxide in the blood.
+Apprehension can happen anytime and feels like intense fear, with symptoms of chest pain and difficulty breathing.
+Hyperventilating (over-breathing) is a common occurrence.
+The more shallow the breath, the more oxygen and carbon dioxide in the blood are affected.
 This leads to dizziness, chest pain, breathing faster, and other unpleasant symptoms.

 However, even if you travel from one doctor to another, there are other solutions to help relieve anxiety.
 We are here to help you on your way to de-stress and face your anxiety attacks when they happen.